Noahns1/PythonCalculatorApp/README.md

     The simple operators, highlighted in orange are divide, multiply, add, and subtract.
-You select your chosen number then your operator, and then your next chosen number and select "=", do find your answer.
+You select your chosen number then your operator, and then your next chosen number then "=", to find your answer.

     Example: press the following buttons.
 "2", "+", "2", "=".
 You will get "4" which then represents your first chosen number.

-    For the advanced operators, highlighted in dark and light grey are 1/x, square, square root, cube, cube root, 10^x, factorial, Log10, e^x, +/-, %.
+    For the advanced operators, highlighted in dark and light grey are 1/x, square, square root, cube, cube root, 10^x, factorial, Log10, e^x, +/-, and %.
 You select a number to represent X for the button, then select your operator.

     Example: press the following buttons.
 "5", "x^2".
 It will evaluate for you and you will receive "25"